 It can potentially take several days for the transfer to complete, so it's best to start the process as soon as possible before the registration expires.

 Overview of steps to prepare your registration for transfer

 There are a few steps that you need to complete before you submit the transfer request with your new registrar.
 This section is an overview of these steps, and the full steps are shown below in the following sections.

 The following changes should be done for your domain name:

 - Unlock the domain registration for transfer in the panel at Registrations.

 - Obtain the auth code, which is also known as the EPP code from the panel on the Reg.
 Transfer page.
 You need this code in order to complete the transfer-in request at your new registrar.

-The domain registration being transferred must not be within 60 days of the original purchase or transfer due to ICANN restrictions.
+The domain registration being transferred must not be within 60 days of the original purchase, or have been transferred to DreamHost within the last 60 days due to ICANN restrictions.